prithivjp/avsdmux4x1_3v3/README.md

    * Click the download link here to take you to the website.
 [DOWNLOAD](https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html)
 2. Click the ``` Download for windows ``` or ``` Download for mac ``` tabs according to your requirement
    which will will automatically download the setup file into ur PC.
 3. Now follow basic installation steps and install the software.

+**Note**: LTspice cannot be directly installed on LINUX.
+LINUX users should install wine, that
+creates a working windows environment with dll files and allows you to install and run many
+windows programs.
+For detailed steps visit http://www.zen22142.zen.co.uk/ltspice/install.htm.

-## View Schematic and Waveforms
+## Schematic and Waveforms
 The following steps should be followed to view the schematic and waveforms:
 1. Clone the repositary in your desktop or download the zip file and extract all files into
 your pc.
 The three different .asc files are of three different applications